Article

 It’s not unheard of for a retailer to want changes part way through a project.

 This is why the project scope needs to be determined at the very beginning.
-Meanwhile, regular contact and feedback need to be maintained between a small group of people throughout the project.

-Who knows; the retailer may decide that the original plan is more appealing!
+Who knows - the retailer may decide that the original plan is more appealing!

 Staying on track with Aero